octobercms/docs/plugin-mail.md

 - [Mail templates](#mail-templates)
 - [Mail layouts](#mail-layouts)

-Mails can be sent in October using either mail views or mail templates.
+Mail messages can be sent in October using either mail views or mail templates.
 A mail view is supplied by the application or plugin in the file system in the **/views** directory.
 Whereas a mail template is managed using the back-end interface via *System > Mail templates*.

 Optionally, mail views can be registered in the [Plugin registration file](registration#mail-templates) with the `registerMailTemplates()` method.
 This will automatically generate a mail template and allows them to be customized using the back-end interface.